 Pollard's commercial success depends, in part, on its ability to secure and protect intellectual property rights that are important to its business, including patent, trademark, copyright and trade secret rights, to operate without infringing third party intellectual property rights and to avoid having third parties circumvent the intellectual property rights that Pollard owns or licenses.
 In particular, the patents and trademarks Pollard owns or licenses may not be valid or enforceable.
-In addition, Pollard cannot be certain that its proprietary technology affords a competitive advantage, does not infringe third party rights, or will not need to be altered in response to competing technologies.
+In addition, Pollard cannot be certain that its proprietary technology affords a competing technologies.
 Pollard also cannot be certain that technologies developed in the future will be the subject of valid and enforceable intellectual property rights.